Bealby/lisa-fairfield/README.md

 ### SCOPE

-To meet the clients objectives fo the Website an online presence is fundamental and will be implemented.
+To meet the client's objectives fo the Website an online presence is fundamental and will be implemented.
 The client has provided a montage of photos that will be narrowed down to highlight her different personalities and potentual.
 A biography of past and present performances, along with an introduction to